 Another was Koba the Dread from 2002, which was later adapted into The Zone of Interest and was about a Nazi commander who lived close to Auschwitz; last week, the Cannes Cinematic Festival saw the world premiere of Jonathan Glazer’s cinematic adaptation of the novel.

 House of Meetings, another film depicting Stalin’s rule in Russia, is another investigation into the depths of human nature.
-Despite his cool, bad-boy persona, Amis was also impressively knowledgeable.
+Despite his calm, bad-boy persona, Amis was also impressively knowledgeable.

 His five books of collected journalism and criticism, memoir, and social commentary examined everyone from his literary heroes to actors in movies and sports, such as John Travolta and Donald Trump.

-One American critic said of his journalism that it was “notable more or less equally for wit, intelligence, and nastiness” This may have been due to the fact that Amis’ 1986 collection of articles about America was named The Moronic Inferno.
+One American critic said of his journalism that it was “notable more or less equally for wit, intelligence, and nastiness” This may have been because Amis’ 1986 collection of articles about America was named The Moronic Inferno.

-The first two of those characteristics, though, delighted a lot of other readers.
+The first two of those characteristics, though, delighted many other readers.
 The book “includes some of the best profiles of writers ever written,” according to another critic.
-Even though there would frequently be years between novels, Amis was never far from the spotlight, and his opinions would frequently elicit strong responses.
+Even though there would frequently be years between novels, Amis was never far from the spotlight, and his opinions would often elicit strong responses.

 You can find additional information by seeing the official tweet posted by Penguin Books UK.